Pete-Fowler/endurance-performance-chart/README.md

 The back end fetches my running data from Intervals ICU and performs its own calculations of intensity factor, training stress/load, fitness, and fatigue.
 The app uses training stress based on pace, since neither power nor a normalized power metric was available.
 It then sends that data to the front-end, where it is displayed on charts using the Recharts library with custom tooltips.
 It uses Intervals ICU since neither Garmin nor TrainingPeaks allows API access without business approval.

-The app was deployed on a free Render tier with Docker, and a build/test run by GitHub Actions.
-Due to Render's free tier hosting, it can have some spin up time on a Render loading page when the instance is put to sleep.
+The app was deployed on Render with Docker, and a build/test run by GitHub Actions.

-Improvements that could be made:
+Improvements that could be made include:
 - Improve the front-end design/layout/color
 - Add front-end functionality such as date filters instead of defaulting to the past 6 months, activity type, etc.
+- Display more detailed activity data
 - Make sure accessibility concerns are met
 - Better handle varying screen sizes
 - Handle multiple activity types beyond running and their edge cases (for example, virtual cycling with no distance or pace data from the activity data provider)